-Debt securities 600,000 Total investment securities available for sale 600,000
+Debt securities 600,000 600,000 Total investment securities available for sale 600,000 600,000

-On 8 July 2008, the Trust acquired \$600 million of redeemable preference shares (LPS) from a related entity, Macquarie CPS LLC.
+On 8 July 2008, the Trust acquired \$600 million of preferred limited liability company interests (LPS) from a related entity, Macquarie CPS LLC.
 The preference shares are redeemable by the issuer, subject to written approval from the Australian Prudential Regulation Authority (APRA).
 Distributions on LPS are preferred, non-cumulative and based on a fixed rate until 30 June 2013 and on a floating rate thereafter.
 The fixed rate has been determined at 11.095 per cent per annum.
 Distributions are scheduled to be paid semi-annually until 30 June 2013, and quarterly thereafter, and are at the issuer's discretion.
-There was no change in the value of the investment securities during the period.
+There was no change in the value of the investment securities during the year.